sveltia/sveltia-cms/README.md

 - Saving entries and assets to GitHub is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).
 - Using caching and lazy loading techniques.
 A list of repository files is stored locally for faster startup and bandwidth savings.
 - Thumbnails of assets, including PDF files, are generated and cached for faster rendering of the Asset Library and other parts of the CMS[^39].
-- The upcoming [Svelte 5](https://svelte.dev/blog/svelte-5-release-candidate) upgrade is anticipated to deliver a further boost in performance, including accelerated speed and reduced code size.
+- The upcoming [Svelte 5](https://svelte.dev/blog/svelte-5-release-candidate) upgrade is anticipated to deliver further performance improvements, including accelerated speed and reduced bundle size (50+ KB reduction).

 ### Better productivity